-The beginning of Windy Hill Apiaries began in 2013 when Sam and his wife Barb purchased two nucs from the Jarrod's in Dover.
-With the survival of thos nucs and additions of VSH queens, the apiary has continued to grow over the last four years.
+- Sam Albright - The beginning of Windy Hill Apiaries began in 2013 when Sam and his wife Barb purchased two nucs from the Jarrod's in Dover.
+With the survival of those nucs and additions of VSH queens, the apiary has continued to grow over the last four years.
 Going into this Winter of 2017 they have a total of 10 hives.
-Four of those hives are located at Heartwood Nursery where Sam has lead several beginner beekeeper seminars.
-Sam taught the YCBA Beginner Beekeeping Class in 2017 and will work along side Jeremy Barnes in offering the Beekeeping 101 classes for 2018.
+Four of those hives are located at Heartwood Nursery where Sam has led beginner beekeeper seminars.
+Sam has taught YCBA Beginner Beekeeping Classes since 2017.

 Download a pdf copy of the York County Beekeepers Assocation Bylaws.

 Message coming soon from Gary Anderson our new 2018 President.